icatproject/ids.server/README.md

 * `mvn spotless:apply` to update the source code like it is defined in the formatters configuration.

 ### Import order
 The import order is also validated and applied by the spotless-maven-plugin.
-It is defined in its plugin configuration in the `pom.xml`.
-You can find it in `plugin.configuration.java.importOrder.order`
+It is defined in the file `eclipse-importorder.txt` and referenced in `pom.xml`.
+It is needed that it has a compatible format like the eclipse built-in import order configuration (better its exported file).

 ## Further Information
 [![Build Status](https://github.com/icatproject/ids.server/workflows/CI%20Build/badge.svg?branch=master)](https://github.com/icatproject/ids.server/actions?query=workflow%3A%22CI+Build%22)